permoller/CrudApp/README.md

 An exception filter (`ApiExceptionHandler`) handles the exceptions by converting them to [ProblemDetails](https://datatracker.ietf.org/doc/html/rfc7807) that are returned with an appropiate HTTP status code.

-When there is an error message that should be returned from the API call one can throw the `ApiResponseException`.
+When there is an error message that should be returned from the API call one can throw an `ApiResponseException`.
+It contains the HTTP status code and a message that will be returned to the client in the details-field of the `ProblemDetails` response.
-It contains the HTTP status code and a message that will be returned to the client by the exception handler.
+The message also includes the key-value pairs from `Exception.Data` and messages (and data) from inner-exceptions of type `ApiResponseException`.

 Other more specific exception types can also be made and handled to return more details.
 An example is `ValidationException` which contains errors per property on an entity.